 Traditionally the bargaining stage for people facing death can involve attempting to bargain with whatever higher power the person believes in.
 Bargaining rarely provides a sustainable solution, especially if it’s a matter of life or death; “I’ll do anything for a few more years”, “I will give my life savings if…”.
 The third stage involves the hope that the individual can somehow postpone or delay death.
 Usually, the negotiation for an extended life is made with a higher power in exchange for a reformed lifestyle.
 Psychologically, the individual is saying, “I understand I will die, but if I could just do something to buy more time…’’.

-In a way it’s the dress rehearsal or the practice run for the ‘aftermath’ of bereavement or death, although this stage means different things depending on whom it involves.
-It’s a form of acceptance with emotional attachment.
+In a way ‘depression’ can be the dress rehearsal or the practice run for the ‘aftermath’ of the bereavement.
+It is described as a form of acceptance, with emotional attachment.
 It’s natural to feel sadness and regret, fear, uncertainty.
-It shows that the person has at least begun to accept the reality; “I’m so sad, why bother with anything?”, “I’m going to die soon so what’s the point…”, “I miss my loved one, why go on?”.
+It shows that the person has at least began to accept the reality; “I’m so sad, why bother with anything?”, “I’m going to die soon so what’s the point…”, “I miss my loved one, why go on?”.
 During the fourth stage, the dying person begins to understand the certainty of death.
 Because of this, the individual may become silent, refuse visitors and spend much time crying and grieving.
 This process allows the dying person to disconnect from things of love and affection.
 It is not recommended to attempt to cheer up an individual who is in this stage.
 It is an important time for grieving that must be processed.

 Again this stage definitely varies according to the person’s situation, although broadly it is an indication that there is some emotional detachment and objectivity.
 People dying can enter this stage a long time before the people they leave behind, who must necessarily pass through their own individual stages of dealing with the grief, “It’s going to be okay”, “I can’t fight it, I may as well prepare for it”.
 In this last stage, individuals begin to come to terms with their mortality, or that of a loved one, or other tragic event.